jloow/windeye/README.md

 # Windeye

-Windeye is a light dynamic window manager for Windows 10.
-It aims to improve the windows management capabilities of Windows --- primarily by introducing automatic tiling and keyboard navigation --- without altering Windows's own functionality.
+Windeye is a "light" dynamic window manager for Windows 10.
+It aims to improve the windows management capabilities of Windows -- primarily by introducing automatic tiling and keyboard navigation -- without altering Windows's own functionality.

 ## Features